Welcome to Dr-Fix-It !

 The first is the Direct Expansion Method (DX).

 A Central DX "Split-System" Air Conditioner typically consists of a Condensing unit matched to an evaporative unit in either a fan-coil or a furnace-coil unit.
-A Central DX "Package" Air Conditioner typically has all of the components housed in a single unit.
+A Central DX "Package" Air Conditioner typically has all components housed in a single unit.
 Smaller self-contained DX units are the familiar window and wall units.
-Commercial buildings such as motels and hotels utilize the Package Terminal Air Conditioner (PTAC) extensively.
+Commercial buildings such as motels and hotels extensively utilize the Package Terminal Air Conditioner (PTAC).

 No matter, if the Coil is DX or Hydronic, an air conditioning unit containing only a fan and a coil, is simply called a Fan-Coil Unit.
 Alternate names for the same unit are Air Handling Unit (AHU), and Air Handler.
 Fan-coil units on roofs are frequently labeled Roof-Top Units (RTU).